issawiold/CCNA-Troubleshooting-work/README.md

 -check the stutus of the interfaace and layer 1 (status) and layer 2 (protocol)-

+-shows errors in the interface and runts an giants-

 \#show int status

 -check speed and duplex plese make sure there is no duplex mismatch-